Graduate with a greater sense of confidence and self-reliance, a whole world of life-changing experiences, and fluency in another language.

 "The department organised an event for us with the Careers Service.
 You don't have to become a teacher or translator.
 There's so much more you can do."

-Academic placements are an exciting opportunity for students on part one Persuasive Writing, and for all students in parts two and three.
+Academic placements are an exciting opportunity for students on parts two and three.
 They facilitate the opportunity to link the learning on a module to jobs and careers away from the classroom.

 Highly valued by employers

 A language degree is highly valued by employers as it demonstrates a wide range of desirable skills, including critical thinking, independence, and research and language skills.

 The Confederation of British Industry's 2013 Education and Skills Survey reports that 70% of responding businesses value language skills among their employees, particularly in helping to build relationships with clients, customers and suppliers.
 French, German and Spanish were rated the three most important languages.

 "I think of myself as a citizen of the world rather than just a citizen of the UK, and that open-mindedness is something that companies inevitably will look for."

 Alongside your academic skills, your Year Abroad will provide evidence of self-reliance, adaptability, and enterprise, making you highly attractive to employers.
 This is demonstrated in the latest Graduate Outcomes Survey 2017/18 where 89% of our leavers are in work and/or study 15 months after the end of their course.*